-There are four full-time Presiding Officers, including one Principal Presiding Officer.
-The Tribunal is located at 36, Gascoigne Road, Yau Ma Tei, Kowloon.
+There are six full-time Presiding Officers, including one Principal Presiding Officer.

 The Small Claims Tribunal: The Small Claims Tribunal deals with monetary claims arising from contract or tort, involving amounts not exceeding \$75,000.

 Hearings are informal and usually conducted in Cantonese.
 Legal representation is not allowed.
 Parties may authorise, with the leave of the court, persons (other than a lawyer) very closely connected to the parties and fully familiar with the case to be their representative to appear in court.
 Any party aggrieved by the decision of an Adjudicator may appeal on a point of law to the Court of First Instance of the High Court.